maths/moodle-qtype_stack/doc/en/Developer/CAS_evaluatable.md

 exists a special class (`stack_secure_loader`) that does just that.

-When dealing with student sourced material one tends to use the `stack_ast_container` class which provides comples maker functions that ensure that a raw string gets parsed correctly and goes through key filters in addition to whatever filter you may want to apply.
-In some cases one may also use that class for teacher sourced material but in general `stack_ast_container_silent` is the better choice for such material as it does not generate return values and typically teacher sourced content is used in logic and logic is not something that one needs to always show.
+When dealing with student sourced material one tends to use the `stack_ast_container` class which provides complex maker functions that ensure that a raw string gets parsed correctly and goes through key filters in addition to whatever filter you may want to apply in the context of a particular input.
+In some cases one may also use that class for teacher sourced material but in general `stack_ast_container_silent` is the better choice for such material as it does not generate return values and typically teacher sourced content is used in logic, and logic is not something that one needs to always show.

 ## Special cases

-The old system had the concept of conditional casstrings in the block system of CASText, as CASText is one of those things that will be redone and in a way that it no longer needs conditional casstrings we provide a separate type of cas_evaluatable for this task thus freeing others from having to check for conditions.
+The old system had the concept of conditional casstrings in the block system of CASText, as CASText is one of those things that will be redone, and in a way that it no longer needs conditional casstrings, we provide a separate type of cas_evaluatable for this task thus freeing others from having to check for conditions.

 ## The makers

-There exists three different static maker functions in classes `stack_ast_container_silent` and `stack_ast_container` the logic is identical as they are only defined in former, but the result is different as they create objects of classes type.
+There exists three different static maker functions in classes `stack_ast_container_silent` and `stack_ast_container`.
+The logic is identical as they are only defined in former, but the result is different as they create objects of classes type.
 So call they through the class you wish to use.